1. Homepage

 Huntington Ingalls released a strong report for the month, showing a better-than-expected operating margin.
 Even with cautious and conservative calculations, the company should achieve good profits and free cash flow for the year, and we believe the outlook for next year is positive as we believe these trends will continue.
 The rate, measured in dollars, was up over 11.8 percent.
 Other traditional defense companies that performed well during the month were Lockheed Martin, United Technologies and General Dynamics which were up 3.32, 3.13 and 1.96 percent, measured in dollars.
 It was again a good month for Saab, which was up by another 4.38 percent after the company rose by 6.83 percent the month before.
 The Global Security Fund increased its holding in Saab during the month and the company is now the fund's third largest holding.
 We believe that Saab has great potential if the company can capitalize on an improved operating margin and higher sales.

 November was a strong month for the software industry and companies in the security sector.
 Cyber security company FireEye performed strongly in October, continuing up 8.9 percent in dollar terms in November.
-CACI, which provides security industry products and services for both government and commercial markets was up 6.57 percent in dollar terms, while Mantech, which also provides security industry services to critical US national defense programs, was up 9.97 percent in dollar terms.
+CACI, which provides security industry products and services to both government and commercial markets, was up 6.57 percent in dollar terms, while Mantech, which also provides security industry services to critical US national defense programs, was up 9.97 percent, in dollar terms.
 Both CACI and Mantech have had strong growth in their sales with operating margins of approximately 5 percent.

 Boeing's share price, measured in dollar terms, was up 5.81 percent in November despite the challenges of delivery delays.
 We are still positive about the company, but follow the development carefully.